Can I Drink Alcohol If I Have Type 2 Diabetes?

 By Barbie Cervoni, RD

-Barbie Cervoni MS, RD, CDCES, CDN, is a New York-based registered dietitian and certified diabetes care and education specialist.
+Cervoni is a New York-based registered dietitian and certified diabetes care and education specialist.